nickyiliwang0000/h/react-and-firebase/intro-to-react-hooks.md

 Here, we are creating a variable to hold the return value of useState, which is an array of 2 items.
 We are naming the first item `likes`, which will be the name of the piece of state we want to access.

-The second value in the destructed array names the function that we will use to update the `likes` value in state.
+The second value in the destructured array names the function that we will use to update the `likes` value in state.
 In this case we have named it `setLikes`.
 This function will replace the use of `this.setState()`.
 When we call `setLikes`, we will pass in the new value of the `likes` state as an argument.

 The `0` value in `useState(0)` sets the initial state of `likes` to 0.
 This is the same as doing: